AlifNajwan/AlifNAjwan/README.md

 <h3 align="center"> <span style="color: #00ff00;">A</span> <span style="color: #00ffff;">.</span> <span style="color: #ff00ff;">N</span> <span style="color: #ffff00;">.</span> <span style="color: #ff8800;">A</span> <span style="color: #8800ff;">.</span> <span style="color: #00ff88;">M</span> </h3><h4 align="center"> <code>Alif Najwan Azhim M | Student </code> </h4><p align="center"> <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=18&duration=3000&pause=1000&color=00FF00&center=true&vCenter=true&width=600&lines=A.+N.+A.+M;Student+%26+Developer+from+Banjarmasin;Passionate+Programmer+%F0%9F%92%BB;Open+Source+Enthusiast+%E2%9C%A8" alt="Typing SVG" /> </p>

-<h3 align="center">A.N.A.M | XDO </h3>
+<h3 align="center">A.N.A.M | Coffe Espresso</h3>

 ## 👨‍💻 About Me

+Coffee Espresso is like a small but strong cup of Italian coffee—bitter at first, but energizing and warming afterward.
+Just like me: I don’t need to make a big show of myself or rush things, but when the time comes, I can make an impact that hits the mark.
+The bitterness of laziness in thinking is sometimes there, but behind it lies a readiness to adapt with precision.

-Hello everyone, let me introduce myself.
-My name is Alif Najwan Azhim M, also known as A.N.A.M.
-I come from Banjarmasin, South Kalimantan, and I'm currently studying Informatics at Muhammadiyah University of Semarang.
-My hobbies are playing games, traveling, and going on adventures.
-Sometimes, when I'm thinking about something, I'll just lie down or do something like that.
-Actually, I'm too lazy to think right now — but when I'm 'on,' I'll already have an idea of what I want to do.
-I don't have to be fast, but precise in adapting.
+First off, my name is Alif Najwan Azhim Muntazhar, or you can call me A.N.A.M.
+I was born and raised in Banjarmasin, South Kalimantan, and am currently pursuing a degree in Computer Science at Muhammadiyah University of Semarang.
+My hobbies are gaming, traveling, and adventure.
+When I’m thinking, I prefer to lie down first—honestly, I get lazy if I’m forced to think quickly.
+But once “mode on” kicks in, I already have a clear picture of what needs to be done.
+I don’t have to be fast; what matters is being precise in adapting.

-part of
+Translated with DeepL.com (free version) part of

 [FrostAlpha's Stronghold](https://discord.gg/R2HyPUasfr)